Boston Cream Donuts

 Pipe the filling into each donut and then set them aside.

 For the chocolate glaze, all you do is heat cream to just below the boiling point.
 So, it should be steaming hot.
-Pour it over the chocolate chips and stir until they are melted, and you have a smooth glaze.
+Pour it over the chocolate chips and stir until fully melted and smooth glaze.

-Take each donut and swirl the top in the glaze, so it’s evenly coated.
+Then take each cream filled donut and swirl the top in the glaze, so it’s evenly coated.
 Let the glaze set for a few minutes before serving the donuts.

 Are you ready to surprise everyone with homemade Boston cream donuts!?
 You are going to get rave reviews when you make this recipe, I can promise you!
 I hope you give these a try soon – enjoy!